 They are good writeups.
 There are also articles on hackthebox and other various hacking challenges.
 These aren’t as useful for this situation.

-Despite finding good resources on how one would go about attempting to crack a database, I'm not having a lot of luck actually doing so.
+Despite finding good resources on how one would attempt to crack a database, I’m not having a lot of luck actually doing so.
 I will show the steps I took in this article and wrap up with some final observations.

 John the Ripper ships with a useful tool called keepass2john that can pass a KeePass database as a parameter.
 To run it, do the following:

 keepass2john dbname.kdbx or send the output to a file by using

 Running the utility produces a hash that starts with the following (prepended with DBName:):